alantech/marsha/README.md

 * `--context-cap` The fraction of the context window a single prompt may occupy before its findings are compacted (default `0.5`).
 * `--provider` Selects the LLM provider: `openai` (default; any OpenAI-compatible API) or `anthropic` (Claude, keyed by `CLAUDE_API_KEY` or `ANTHROPIC_API_KEY`).
 * `--target` Selects the target language for the generated code, by backend id or alias (`python`, default).
 The compiler's language-specific steps — prompts, artifact layout, validation, linting, formatting, test execution, and the runnable-CLI helper — are delegated to a language backend; only `python` is wired today, and the registry is ready for more.
+* `--target-version` The version of the target language the generated code should target (eg `3.12` for Python, where it becomes the project's `requires-python`).
+Defaults to the interpreter running Marsha — the only one the generated code is verified against.

 ## Using compiled Marsha code